LC-dev/McHacks-2021-Problematiq/README.md

 ## Description

 A website for random exam generation based on the course, chapter, level of difficulty and number of students.
+The current version of the website is a simple proof of concept (i.e., the backend and random generation are still hardcoded).

+I developed the front-end!

 ## Tools
 * HTML